 The Dos and Don’ts of a Lab Report

-What you write on paper is an actual account of what you’ve done and uncovered during a laboratory experiment.
+What you write on white paper is an actual account of what you’ve done and uncovered during a laboratory experiment.
 Think of it as a personal diary that takes readers on a journey of what went down in the given experiment.
 This is an opportunity for you to get your thoughts across in a manner that the reader can understand.
 Unfortunately, even after writing over a dozen lab reports in your years as a student, you might still struggle with the process.
 If you aren’t confident enough to make the report on your own, the following guide should be helpful.

 1. Do make it specific.